fordmadox/Excel-to-DSC/README.md

 Or, to convert an EAD file to Excel:
 * transform your EAD file(s) with the "DSC-to-Excel" XSLT stylesheet
 * Open the ***-excel.xml file(s) with Excel
 * Note that there's a third worksheet in your spreadsheet.
-If you'd like the collection-level infomration to be merged with your newly-edited container list upon converting the Excel file back into EAD, just make sure that the original EAD filename is available in the same directory and has a filename that's equal to its "eadid" value.
+If you'd like the collection-level infomration to be merged with your newly-edited container list upon converting the Excel file back into EAD, just make sure that the original EAD file is still available in the same directory and has a filename that is equal to its "eadid" value.